Ed Burke grew impatient waiting for his golden eggs to drop

 Into a federal wiretap.
 With Burger King.
 Over a driveway.

 Ed Burke is around.
 You see him places.
-That filet mignon skin, those Guys and Dolls suits, the white hair, the round gold wireframes.
+That filet mignon skin, those Guys and Dolls suits, the white hair, the round glasses.
 I’ll scan a room hopelessly and there he’ll be, and I can wander over and talk to the man.

 Or try to.
 When I profiled Rahm Emanuel for Esquire in 2014, I wanted Burke to talk to me about his stunt backing the guy who rented Emanuel’s home in a mayoral run against him in 2011, leading to a moment described in the magazine like this:

-I pocketed the thing, wondering what I was supposed to do with it.
-Carry it around and use it to try to squeak out of whatever jams I get myself into, I guess.
+I pocked the the thing, wondering what I was supposed to do with it.
+Carry it around, and use it to try to squeak out of whatever jams I get myself into, I guess.
 That wasn’t happening.
 The problem with entrenched power is, it makes the bearers of it think they can get away with almost anything, based on who they are.
 They can’t.
 Ed Burke is learning that now.